yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 >  Note: Per [Non-Goals](#non-goals), access management is not within the scope of this KEP.
 ACLs, access policies, and credentialing should be handled out of band.
 Buckets may be configured to allow access for specific namespaces.

 ### Create
-Create covers creating a new bucket and/or granting access to an existing bucket.
-In both cases the custom resources described above are instantiated.
+_Create_ covers creating a new bucket and/or granting access to an existing bucket.
+In both cases the `Bucket` and `BucketAccess resources described above are instantiated.

 "Greenfield" defines a new bucket created based on a user's [BucketRequest](#bucketrequest), and access granted to this bucket.
+COSI sets an annotation in the `Bucket` indicating a new bucket.
-“Brownfield” describes any case where the bucket already exists.
-This bucket is abstracted by a [Bucket](#Bucket) instance.
+“Brownfield” describes any case where access needs to be granted to an existing bucket.
+In brownfield, this bucket is abstracted by a [Bucket](#Bucket) instance, and expected to be created manually by the admin.
 There can be multiple `BucketRequests` that bind to a single `Bucket`.

 > Note: COSI determines that a request is for a new bucket when an associated `Bucket` instance does not exist.
 Consider that `BucketRequest.bucketClassName` can be blank because COSI supports default bucket classes.
 Also, `BucketRequest.bucketInstanceName` is filled in for brownfield.